-Foot and Ankle Surgery Near You
+Foot and Ankle Surgery

 Anyone who has experienced foot and ankle pain can attest to how inconvenient it is when you can’t move around freely.
 The freedom of movement is something we take for granted until pain strikes.
 Diagnosing your foot and ankle pain can prove difficult due to the complex structure of the feet and ankles.
-Trust an IBJI orthopedic specialist to accurately find the lower body issues you’re experiencing and return your strength, flexibility and durability.
+Trust an IBJI orthopedic specialist to accurately find the lower body issues you’re experiencing and regain your strength, flexibility and durability.

 When is Foot and Ankle Surgery Necessary?

 Ankle arthroscopy is typically the go-to technique for all orthopedic surgeries, including foot and ankle procedures.
 The surgeon makes a small incision on the affected area and uses small surgical tools and a fiber-optic camera to view where damage must be treated.
-Recovery time after foot or ankle arthroscopy is about four to six weeks upon successful completion of the surgery.
+Recovery time after foot or ankle arthroscopy is about four to six weeks after completion of the surgery.
 Our dedicated foot and ankle surgeons at the Illinois Bone and Joint Institute embrace the latest technology and techniques to put patients back on their feet as soon as possible.

 Orthopedic Foot and Ankle Surgery at IBJI

 The Illinois Bone and Joint orthopedic team knows the importance of the foot and ankle and will make sure to find the cause of your discomfort.
 Our surgeons practice the most up-to-date surgical tactics, helping to rehabilitate your foot or ankle issues.

 Common conditions that the IBJI team sees are: